Home > Corporate Governance Overview Statement

-Meeting materials are circulated to Directors at least seven (7) calendar days prior to Board or Board Committee meetings in order to accord Directors with sufficient time to review the materials and prepare for the meeting.
-The minutes of meetings reflect the decisions made by the Board, including the key deliberations, rationale of each decision and any significant concerns or dissenting views voiced out by Directors.
+Meeting materials are circulated to Directors at least seven (7) calendar days prior to Board or Board Committee meetings in order to accord Directors with sufficient time to review the materials and prepare for the meetings.
+The minutes of meetings reflect the decisions made by the Board or Board Committees, including the key deliberations, rationale of each decision and any significant concerns or dissenting views voiced out by Directors.
 The minutes additionally indicate whether any Director abstained from deliberating and voting on specific matters.
 The draft minutes of meeting are targeted to be circulated within fourteen (14) calendar days of each Board or Board Committee meeting and re-circulated for signing at the subsequent meeting to validate that the minutes has captured the proceedings of the said meeting accurately.

 II: Board composition